Praveen76/Web-Scraping-using-Selenium-Python/README.md

  * Headless Chrome browser
  * Putting it altogether
  * End Notes

+# License:
+This project is open-source and distributed under the MIT License.
+Feel free to use and modify the code as needed.

+# Issues:
+If you encounter any issues or have suggestions for improvement, please open an issue in the Issues section of this repository.

+# Contact:
+The code has been tested on Windows system.
+It should work well on other distributions but has not yet been tested.
+In case of any issue with installation or otherwise, please contact me on[Linkedin](https://www.linkedin.com/in/praveen-kumar-anwla-49169266/)

 # **About Me:**
 I’ve been working as a Data Scientist for a very long time now.
 I've worked on various NLP, Machine learning & cutting edge deep learning frameworks to solve business problems.
 Please feel free to check out my personal wesbsite [TowardsMachineLearning.Org](https://towardsmachinelearning.org/) , where I cover an array of topics from Machine learning, NLP, Deep Learning, etc.